-- Your name, home address, and home telephone number. - Telephone number of your location. - Location of the vehicle. - Model, year, color, and license plate number. - Mileage, Vehicle Identification Number (VIN), and delivery date of the vehicle. - Description of the problem.
+- Your name, home address, and home telephone number. - Telephone number of your location. - Location of the vehicle. - Model, year, color, and license plate number of the vehicle. - Odometer reading, Vehicle Identification Number (VIN) and delivery date of the vehicle. - Description of the problem.

 While we hope you never have the occasion to use our service, it is added security while traveling for you and your family.
 Remember, we are only a phone call away.
-Chevrolet Roadside Assistance: 1-800-CHEV-USA (1-800-234-8872), text telephone (TTY) users, call 1-888-889-2438.
+U.S. customers call GMC Roadside Assistance: 1-800-462-8782, text telephone (TTY) users, call 1-888-889-2438.
+Canadian customers call 1-800-268-6800.

-Chevrolet reserves the right to limit services or reimbursement to an owner or driver when, in Chevrolet's judgement, the claims become excessive in frequency or type of occurrence.
+GMC and General Motors of Canada Limited reserve the right to limit services or reimbursement to an owner or driver when, in their sole discretion, the claims become excessive in frequency or type of occurrence.

 Roadside Assistance is not part of or included in the coverage provided by the New Vehicle Limited Warranty.
-Chevrolet reserves the right to make any changes or discontinue the Roadside Assistance program at any time without notification.
+GMC and General Motors of Canada reserve the right to make any changes or discontinue the Roadside Assistance program at any time without notification.